-By Elijah Cleary on July 29, 2020 in life hacks
+By Erin Thompson on July 29, 2020 in Life Hacks

 A test drive is one of many important actions to take when deciding to buy a car.
 No matter if you choose a sports car or a minivan, a test drive can be both exciting and nerve-racking.
 Here at Say Insurance®, we’ll give you a few important questions to ask on your next test drive!